This site contains affiliate links. Please see Policies for more information.

 Recipe Tips

-• Our sweet potato pasta noodles are the most flavorful when you serve immediately.
+• I prefer to eat the sweet potato pasta noodles right away, as they taste the most flavorful immediately.

 • You could serve the sweet potato pasta with a creamy sauce, or a simple pasta sauce.
 We think these are perfectly wonderful without an additional pasta sauce.